 Background and activities

-Anders Fougner is employed as a postdoctoral research fellow at Department of Engineering Cybernetics and the Artificial Pancreas Trondheim (APT) research group since 2014.
+Anders Fougner is employed as an Associate Professor at Department of Engineering Cybernetics and the Artificial Pancreas Trondheim (APT) research group since 2018.
+Previously postdoc at the same department during 2014–2017.
 Additionally he is the coordinator of APT and was a strong contributor when establishing this research group.
-The long-term aim of APT's work is to develop a system for closed-loop glucose control in diabetes mellitus type 1 and 2 and in intensive care patients.
+The long-term aim of APT's research is to develop a system for closed-loop glucose control in diabetes mellitus type 1 and 2.
 APT is part of Centre for Digital Life Norway.

 Scientific, academic and artistic work